The Drug Diversion App

 Which medications are currently being evaluated for drug diversion?

-By default, The Drug Diversion App monitors transactions related to all Class II to Class V controlled substances.
-Users of The App can easily add other medications and immediately begin monitoring those medications for diversion risk.
+By default, Diversion Surveillance monitors transactions related to all Class II to Class V controlled substances.
+Users can easily add other medications and immediately begin monitoring those medications for diversion risk.

 Am I able to view a historic list of past events beyond the last 30 days?